 Become a Member

-If you have been a member in the past and have not received an email from the AMGA with instructions on how to log in to your account you may contact the
+If you have been a member in the past and have not received an email from the AMGA with instructions on how to log in to your account, please contact the

-the membership manager to have them send you your information.
+office to have them send you new log in information.

 AMGA CODE OF ETHICS AND CONDUCT

 The American Mountain Guides Association (“AMGA”) requires its members to be ethical and professional in the conduct of their business and personal lives.
 This Code of Ethics applies to accredited businesses and all members of the AMGA including apprentice, assistant, and certified guides, students, instructors, and licensed providers.
 It applies in all settings and circumstances including courses, work and volunteer roles, marketing, electronic communications, and social media.
 Any violation of this Code of Ethics and Conduct may result in disciplinary action.

 Where possible and practical, we should provide assistance to persons having difficulty by offering help which is appropriate under the circumstances.
 In providing assistance to others, we should avoid compromising the welfare of our clients.

 Our clients have the right to expect us to be up-to-date on the latest methods and techniques and to use appropriate and well-functioning equipment.

 We must be aware of our own physical, technical, and experiential limitations.
 We should use routes and terrain that are within our expertise and capabilities.

 As AMGA guides, whether certified, aspirant or student, and as instructors and Members, we are expected to teach and practice Leave No Trace principles at all times and to be knowledgeable of local natural history.